Sharif-GPT/.github/profile/README.md

 No one specifically recruited me.
 I haven’t been to investors events in person, but I’ve followed investors content for years.
 The timing now is right: model costs and our traction make the idea viable, and investors’s guidance + partner intros can meaningfully accelerate distribution and partnerships.
 ```

-## 34. How did you meet your early supporters/advisors?

-I’ve followed investors content for years and several founder friends recommended applying
----
-_This document was adapted from an internal application export and normalized for investors on 2025-11-07 13:37 UTC._